-Fernando Alonso has a meeting with the FIA to explain his harsh criticism of the F1 stewards at the Miami Grand Prix.
+Fernando Alonso in trouble after the FIA summoned him to explain his harsh criticism of the F1 stewards at the Miami Grand Prix.

-In what was a very exciting Miami Grand Prix for him, the Spaniard suffered two separate five-second time penalties, dropping him out of the points.
+In what was a very exciting Miami Grand Prix for the Alpine driver, he suffered two separate five-second time penalties dropping him out of the points.

-The Alpine driver was first penalised for colliding with Pierre Gasly while attempting a daring overtaking manoeuvre.
+Alonso was initially penalized for colliding with Pierre Gasly while attempting a daring overtaking manouvre.
 He was also penalised for leaving the track and obtaining an advantage, which dropped him to 11th place overall.

-According to Alonso, he and team representatives went to the FIA to discuss the second penalty, believing the 40-year-old had done enough to earn back the time he had gained, but they were packed up to leave and refused to listen to their argument.
+According to the double world champion, he and team representatives went to the FIA to appeal the second penalty believing the 40-year-old had done enough to reclaim the time lost, but they were dismissed.

 “We arrived after the race with all the proof of giving the time back and they were just packing up, they were not even in the room,” said Alonso at the Spanish Grand Prix press conferences.